petrov-lab/tuba-seq/README.md

 ## INSTALLATION

+Installation from source is intended for POSIX-stle Operating Systems (e.g. Linux, darwin).
 Python 3.2 or later, R 3.2 or later, git, and gcc or clang are prerequisites.
+Executable scripts, by virtue of their shebang, assume Python3 & and R are within the user's `$PATH`.
 The following commands will generally complete installation:

 ```
 ## Download Source Code
 git clone https://github.com/petrov-lab/tuba-seq.git